DCC-EX/dcc-ex.github.io/docs/throttles/software/ex-webthrottle.rst

-Once you are connected, you can enter the ``<s>`` command in the "direct command" textbox to get status information from your Command Station.
+Once you are connected, you can enter the ``<s>`` command in the "direct command" textbox to get status information from your |EX-CS|.
 To do this just enter ``s`` (without the quotes) and press the SEND button.
 You can send any DCC++ API command in this way.
 You should see <iDCC++...> returned in the log window with your version, type of Arduino, type of motor shield, and some other information.

 .. raw:: html